Copywriting has always been about communicating with people. But online, your customers get to choose who they listen to.

 “Bill Gates once asked me, ‘Could you make me more human?’
 I said, ‘Being human is overrated.’”

 This doubly priceless quote comes from Mark Penn, Hillary Clinton's campaign manager.
 (Hat tip: The Atlantic.)

 Many of your customers are avid searchers who know exactly what they're looking for.
 If your website doesn't speak to them at a glance, they’ll up sticks and leave.
 But you can run this little test to see how you're doing.

-Here at Articulate, we write a lot of copy for and about tech.
+Here at Articulate, our copywriters write a lot of copy for and about tech.
 We’ve written about speaking to your customer before which means, ahem, not talking about specs and features all the time (it’s okay, we’re nerds too).
 This week, we've been digging deep to find you the best examples of human-to-human copywriting in tech.

 1. Hi, hello and howdy